-HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key into the most appropriate document Guidelines for Support Planning: Program office policy or manual will be revised to require documentation of choice of non-disability specific setting for these services.
-The person centered process documentation is currently under review and these requirements will be incorporated into the most appropriate document

-HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key 3 Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint.
-LAC: Title 50, Part XXI, Subpart 11, Chapters 137 and 139 (NOW) Louisiana Administrativ e Code Click on "Title 50" Go to page 24 of TOC NOW Manual: New Opportunities Waiver Provider Manual Rights and Responsibilitie s for Individuals Requesting or Receiving HCBS Waiver Services NOW rule is silent NOW manual: NOW manual is partially compliant on dignity and respect, silent on privacy and coercion, and is noncompliant because it indicates use of restraints may be allowed within the definition of Critical Clients rights will be documented in licensing rule and in program manual NOW Manual: Update Clients Rights and responsibilities to include right to privacy, freedom from coercion and restraint.
-LAC: A NOW Manual: B Clients' rights form includes dignity and respect but is silent on all others.
-Non-residential settings (Day Hab, Prevocational services, Supported Employment) are silent Revise policy on restraints Add language to non-residential settings in manual to require respectful interactions, privacy, in non-residential settings.
+HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key Guidelines for Support Planning: Program office policy or manual will be revised to require documentation of choice of non- disability specific setting for these services.
+The person centered process documentation is currently under review and these requirements will be incorporated into the most appropriate document 3 Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint.
+LAC: Title 50, Part XXI, Subpart 11, Chapters 137 and 139 (NOW) Louisiana Administrati ve Code NOW Manual: New Opportunitie s Waiver Provider Manual Rights and Responsibiliti es for LAC: NOW rule is silent NOW Manual: NOW manual is partially compliant on dignity and respect, silent on privacy and coercion, and is non- LAC: Clients rights will be documented in licensing rule and in program manual NOW Manual: Update Clients Rights and responsibilities to LAC: A NOW Manual: B